waqarsaleem/waqarsaleem.github.io/recommendation.md

 If you meet the above, please share with me the requirements mentioned below.

 If you do not meet the above, any recommendation that I write for you will be flimsy, superficial, and may not even be positive.
 Ultimately, it will be counterproductive.
 In both our interests, I will not write it.
 Recommendation letters are personal and based on substantial interaction.
 It seems that you did not build the necessary rapport with me.
-You should instead seek a letter from a faculty member with whom you did build this relation.
+You should instead seek a letter from a faculty member with whom you built this relation.

 ### Suitability

 When applying to a program, it is helpful to think about students who joined the program previously and self-assess how you compare with them.
-This should give you a fair idea about your own chances there.
+This should give you a fair idea about your own chances.
 That said, there is no harm in trying for a few schools which seem to have higher standards than what you have so far been able to demonstrate.
 In fact, it is recommended to apply to a few _reach_ programs, a good number of _safe_ programs, and a couple of _backup_ programs.

 Different people have different strategies.
 Some only want to apply to reach programs as they want to join top programs only.
 Some are not comfortable applying to backup programs as they do not feel it worth their while to join a below-par program.
 Some just want to join any program.
 Whatever your strategy, be realistic about your applications, and orient yourself accordingly.